aguasonic/TimerMessage/README.md

+#### TimerMessage -- a simple message-passing timer in D

 This software is provided as Creative-Commons/Non-Commercial/With-Attribution.

-(C)Copyright 2019, Mark Fischer, https://aguasonic.com/
+&copy;Copyright 2019, Mark Fischer, https://aguasonic.com/

 https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode

-## TimerMessage -- a simple message-passing timer in D

-# To build the library, install the D language compiler, https://dlang.org/
+#### To build the library

+If not already available, install the D language compiler, https://dlang.org/

 cd TimerMessageLib